-- The Annual, Half yearly and Quarterly results are forthwith being submitted to the Stock Exchanges where shares are listed and are available on their website. - Management discussion and analysis forms part of the Annual Report. - The Audited results for every quarter and for the year ended 31st March 2022-2023 are published in Trinity Mirror (in English) and Makkal Kural (in Tamil)
+- The Annual, Half yearly and Quarterly results are forthwith being submitted to the Stock Exchanges where shares are listed and are available on their website. - Management discussion and analysis forms part of the Annual Report. - The unaudited financial results for each quarter during 2023-2024 and Audited financial results for the quarter and year ended 31st March 2024 are published in Trinity Mirror (in English) and Makkal Kural (in Tamil).